 Do you have a case?

-Before you spend money check out the case, whther you’re a client seeking help from a lawyer or a lawyer who wants a factual appraisal of a clinical situation a short report helps.
-If in doubt, use an inexpensive “Desk-top“ report to give you this ‘head start’.
+Before you spend money check out the case, whether you’re a client seeking help from a lawyer or a lawyer who wants a factual appraisal of a clinical situation an inexpensie opinion usually helps put the situation into perspective.

-A desktop report is a short inexpensive independent opinion which can be prepared in order to determine whether your present case have adequate foundation for advancement – is it likely to have potential cost benefits for both client and legal counsel?
-It will also advise the scientific basis and required evidence of the plan forward.
+A desktop report is a short inexpensive independent opinion which can be prepared in order to determine whether your present case have adequate foundation for advancement.

 So-often in the the assessment of a a larger injury, little weight is placed on resultant dental/oral/jaw injuries.
 Such omission can cost the case and the patient dearly in immediate compensation, pain and suffering as well as loss of function and future costs too.